sitoolkit/sit-ds/README.md

 1. Execute the following command.

-   You can check the operation of all services with the added user ID and password.
-   The evidence of the operation check result is also output to /e2etest/evidencce/evidencce_yymmsshhmmss.
+   If you execute the following command, automatic test can confirm that the user added above can log in to each service.

 ```
-cd /sit-ds/e2etest
+cd e2etest
 mvnw verify -DuserId=user001 -Dpassword=password
 ```

+See evidencce/evidencce_yymmsshhmmss/report/failsafe-report.html
+for the results of the automated test.

+  This automated test is implemented by [Web Tester](https://github.com/sitoolkit/sit-wt-all).

 ### Backup